 Federal and State Movement Toward Whole-Person Care

-Health equity is the first priority area in the Centers for Medicare and Medicaid Services (CMS) National Quality Strategy.
-CMS drafted a Framework for Health Equity.
-The goal is to help health plans develop strategies to provide equitable access to healthcare services.
 One component of these guidelines is the need to develop a better understanding of how individual populations contend with social determinants of health (SDOH) and implement interventions to reduce health disparities for underserved members.
 How health plans and government programs report this data will play a major role in the future of plan performance.

-California launched a Whole Person Care pilot program within Medi-Cal, the state’s Medicaid program, with 25 initiatives backed by $20 million in 2019.
+For example, California launched a Whole Person Care pilot program within Medi-Cal, the state’s Medicaid program, with 25 initiatives backed by $20 million in 2019.
 These entities will identify target populations, share data between stakeholders and coordinate care.
 They will evaluate progress by tracking individuals and the population.
 The goal is to provide comprehensive, coordinated care for beneficiaries and improve their health outcomes.

 The participants in the pilot program include: